kiytang/epicodus/README.md

 ## What I learnt:
 - min-width
 This sets the minimum browser width that the specified styles are applied to.
-If the

 ##Day 19